 Your application will be treated with the strictest confidence.

 You may click here to open the application form in a separate window.
-Applications for funding towards the cost of studies during the 2017-18 academic year closed on 30th April.
+Applications for funding towards the cost of studies during the 2018-19 academic year open on 1st February 2018 and will close on 1st May 2018.